MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

 ```

 This example uses the Receive-PSSession cmdlet to get the results of a job after a network outage disrupts a session connection.
-Windows PowerShell automatically attempts to reconnect the session once each second for the next four minutes and abandons the effort only if all attempts in the four-minute interval fail.
+Windows PowerShell automatically attempts to reconnect the session one time each second for the next four minutes and abandons the effort only if all attempts in the four-minute interval fail.

-### Example 5
+### Example 5: Reconnect to disconnected sessions
 ```
 The first command uses the Invoke-Command cmdlet to run a script on the three remote computers.
-Because the scripts gathers and summarize data from multiple databases, it often takes the script an extended time to complete.
+Because the scripts gathers and summarize data from multiple databases, it often takes the script an extended time to finish.
 The command uses the InDisconnectedSession parameter, which starts the scripts and then immediately disconnects the sessions.The command uses the SessionOption parameter to extend the IdleTimeout value of the disconnected session.
-Disconnected sessions are considered to be idle from the moment they are disconnected, so it's important to set the idle timeout for a long enough period that the commands can complete and you can reconnect to the session, if necessary.
+Disconnected sessions are considered to be idle from the moment they are disconnected, so it is important to set the idle time-out for long enough that the commands can complete and you can reconnect to the session, if necessary.
 You can set the IdleTimeout only when you create the PSSession and change it only when you disconnect from it.
-You cannot change the IdleTimeout value when connecting to a PSSession or receiving its results.After running the command, the user exits Windows PowerShell and closes the computer .
+You cannot change the IdleTimeout value when you connect to a PSSession or receiving its results.After running the command, the user exits Windows PowerShell and closes the computer .
 PS C:\>Invoke-Command -InDisconnectedSession -ComputerName Server01, Server02, Server30 -FilePath \\Server12\Scripts\SharedScripts\Get-BugStatus.ps1 -Name BugStatus -SessionOption @{IdleTimeout = 86400000} -ConfigurationName ITTasks# Exit

 # Start Windows PowerShell on a different computer.